 When a hurricane or severe storm is predicted for your area, your first concern is undoubtedly for your loved ones.
-Whether or not you need to evacuate, the condition of your siding—and, ultimately, your home—is important.
-You want a type of siding that can withstand hurricanes, freeing up energy for you to worry about what really matters— the safety of your loved ones.
+Second, is often your home.
+Whether or not you need to evacuate, the condition of your siding —and, ultimately, your home— is important.
+You want a type of siding that can withstand hurricanes, freeing up energy for you to worry about what really matters.

 Wind and Water Resistant Paints for Siding

 If you are in the planning stages of building a home, talk with your contractors about the bones of your house—in other words, the framing—before you discuss siding.
 Contractors in hurricane-prone areas usually suggest steel reinforced masonry walls instead of wooden framing for increased durability and protection against water damage.

 In addition to using masonry walls reinforced with steel to frame your home, properly installed house wrap is vital to maintaining a strong moisture barrier.
 This is perhaps one of the best ways to prevent leaks, assuming the hurricane damage is not so severe that your walls are damaged.

 However, it’s the siding of your home that faces the brunt of hurricane damage—and this is exactly why you want to choose the best siding for your home.
 If replacing your siding is not an option for you right now, there are still actions you can take to protect your home.
 Using a wind- and water-resistant paint on all types of siding will help as a barrier against water damage from the heavy rains.
 Most paints with wind- and water-resistant properties can be used on all types of siding.

 A month before hurricane season starts, check your home’s siding for signs of wear and tear.
 Are there any loose boards or any cladding not installed properly?
 Do you see torn or broken siding pieces or any cracks that could let water in?
 While you may not be able to replace siding completely right then and there, you can fix any holes or loose siding boards, and seal any cracks.